ArtS/arts.github.com/_posts/2016-02-13-how-to-get-organic-search-traffic-back-after-broken-jekyll-3-upgrade.md

 ![Crawl Errors shows you 404s][6]

-If you see a sudden spike, like the on on this screenshot from Google Search Console, you can be quite certain something changed on your site and lots of URLs are no longer valid.
-Check out the details table underneath the graph to see what are the particular URLs that are missing, and if they have a trailing slash -- you've hit a jackpot.
+If you see a sudden spike, like the one on this screenshot above, you can be quite certain something changed on your site and lots of URLs are no longer valid.
+Check out the details table underneath that graph to see what are the particular imissing URLs, and if they have a trailing slash -- you've hit a jackpot.
 Go fix them, Governor!

 ### How to fix 404 errors

-While some people suggest using a Javascript redirection on 404 page, that’s a terrible solution - it will not help in recovering your Google rank, because the server is still going to send HTTP 404 back to the user's browser or the Google crawler.
+While some people suggest using a Javascript redirection on 404 page, that’s a terrible solution - it will not help in recovering your Google rank, because the server is still going to send HTTP 404 back to users' browsers or Google crawler.

-So do the right thing and add a trailing slash at the end of the `permalink` parameter in `_config.yml`:
+So do the right thing and fix it properly by adding a trailing slash at the end of the `permalink` parameter in `_config.yml`:

 {% highlight markdown %}
 permalink: /:categories/:year/:month/:day/:title/
 {% endhighlight %}

-__WARNING__: string above is just an example, and your `permalink` value may differ -- it’s very important to keep it as it is, adding the trailing slash __only__, otherwise all your URLs will change and you’ll miss out on SEO juice (this is exactly what happened when your site was regenerated with Jekyll 3)
+__WARNING__: the string above is just an example, and your `permalink` value may differ -- it’s very important to keep it as it is, adding the trailing slash __only__, otherwise all your URLs will change and you’ll miss out on SEO juice (this is exactly what happened when your site was regenerated with Jekyll 3)